PITTSFIELD -- Scott Lillie is a man of few words, but, according to his friends and supporters, many deeds.

 Two of his children, 7-year-old Michael and 11-year-old Kaylee, read a commendation from another daughter, Courtney, presently a freshman at Salem State.

 "I cannot remember when [my father] wasn't involved in making the workplace a better place to be," she wrote.
 "I am so pleased that he has been recognized."

 Lillie did get to the podium near the end of the ceremony to accept his award.
-He thanked everyone for coming, thanked the people on the podium for their words of praise and noted that it was probably time for the three-hour event to end.

 "Let's all go home and watch the Pats," he said.

 As usual, the event drew an overflow crowd.
 Pittsfield Mayor Daniel L. Bianchi and North Adams Mayor Richard J. Alcombright were at the head table, as was Massachusetts Auditor Suzanne Bump, Steven Tolman, the Massachusetts president of the AFL-CIO, George Noel, Deputy Director of the Division of Industrial Accidents and Jocelyn Jones, Deputy Chief of the Fair labor Division of the Attorney General's Office.

 U.S. Rep. Richard E. Neal, D-Springfield, was the keynote speaker.